CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 A low-cost, automated water sampler (LCS) with Internet of Things (IoT) technology for scalable, near-real-time water quality research developed by the Colorado State University Agricultural Water Quality Program (AWQP).

 > [!NOTE]
-> This project is actively undergoing development and updates.
-Code, parts, instructions, and other content are subject to change as we enhance the Low-Cost IoT Water Sampler.
-We recommend checking back frequently or [emailing us directly](mailto:ansley.brown@colostate.edu;e.deleon@colostate.edu;erik.wardle@colostate.edu?subject=Inquiry%20about%20the%20Low%20Cost%20IoT%20Water%20Sampler%20from%20GitHub) for the most up-to-date information and resources.
-We appreciate your understanding and interest.
+> This project is actively under development.
+Code, parts, instructions, and other content are subject to change as we enhance the LCS.
+If you download/clone/fork this repository, we ask that you **please [email us directly](mailto:ansley.brown@colostate.edu;e.deleon@colostate.edu;erik.wardle@colostate.edu?subject=Inquiry%20about%20the%20Low%20Cost%20IoT%20Water%20Sampler%20from%20GitHub)** for the most up-to-date information and resources.
+We will also email you with any news related to the projct moving forward!

 ## Table of Contents
 - [Why create a low-cost water sampler?](#why-create-a-low-cost-water-sampler?)